 By spring 1974 membership was over 30 members, a”Model Yacht Sailing” sign had been erected by the Forestry Commission, and the pond deepened using a hired excavator (thus creating the “island”).
 It seems likely that the “launching quay” was also constructed at this time along part of the western shore .
 Only a single section of these planks remains today.

 Six New Forest members competed at the first RM National Championships by the Guildford MYC in September 1974 won by Club member David Waugh.
 The RM Nationals were hosted at Setley the following year, the photo shows the winning entrants (1st: David Waugh, New Forest; 2nd: Mike Flinch, USA; 3rd: unknown, Canada; 4th: John Cleeve, New Forest).

 Sailing at Setley continued in 1977 and David Waugh won the Metropolitan and Southern District RM Championship held in April.
 The photo shows, standing in the pond from left: Neil Charman(?), Norman Curtis (Woodley MYC), Bob Jeffries, and David Waugh.
 However 1976 had been a very dry summer and the area available for model yacht racing in that and similar years must have been very limited.
 In 1978 the Club divided.
 The New Forest MYC transferred to Snails Lake near Ringwood and the Solent Radio Controlled Model Yacht Club was formed at Setley.

-Below is a collection of magazine articles relating to the first years of the New Forest Model Yacht Club.
+Below is a collection of Model Boats Magazine articles relating to the first years of the New Forest Model Yacht Club.

 Here are some more photographs dating from the 1970’s (courtesy Graham Coombs):